zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 You no longer have the need to be reserved about your criticism and perhaps can discuss things you were originally planning to hold back; things that still matter.
 And I no longer feel that I'm being attacked—after all, we're examining the past me to figure out how the future me could be better.

 The same technique applies to discussions about issues we might disagree about.
-Instead of trying to list all the things you're right about and all the things I am wrong about, we could work on the third option that combines the best of our ideas, leaving the problematic parts behind, and in the end, we get something we both feel to have had a hand at creating.
+Instead of trying to list all the things you're right about and all the things I am wrong about and trying to figure out whose solution "wins", we could work on the entirely new third option that combines the best of our ideas, leaving the parts either of us thinks are problematic behind.
+In the end, we get something we both feel to have had a hand at creating.
+We both win.

 -----------

 # Conclusion

-I've been applying the ideas I discussed in this article for about a week, at the time of this writing.
+At the time of this writing, I've been applying the ideas I discussed in this article for about a week.
 I think these ideas have something real behind them, as I feel a lot happier now than a week ago and I see some positive changes around me that I think I could attribute to these ideas.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/conclusion.png" alt="">

 I saw new faces appear in our community, who were gifted shovels and invited to join in the hole digging.
 I no longer dread reading negative comments on our project's articles, as I know I can view the third option in any feedback given, as well as realize the negative feedback might only be a misunderstanding.
+I no longer get too wrapped up in decisions that barelly affect me.

-Working from Audrey's Troll Hugging concept that seeds a positive framework for our community, I think we can expand on it and hug everyone.
+Working from Audrey's Troll Hugging concept that seeds a positive framework for our community, I think we can expand on it and start hugging everyone.

-I think we can build something great.
+I think we can build something pretty damn good.

-Let's dig in.
+Let's grab our shovels and get digging.